IanBurke1/MobileApplicationDev2/README.md

 # Introduction
-This repository is for my UWP for the module Mobile Application 2 in the course Computing and Software Development studied at Galway Mayo Institute of Technology (GMIT).
+This repository is for my UWP project for the module Mobile Application 2 in the course Computing and Software Development studied at Galway Mayo Institute of Technology (GMIT).
 Lecturer of the module is Damien Costello.

 # UWP (Universal Windows Platform) Soundboard
 For my project, I have decided to make a soundboard for my Windows application.
 The soundboard will consist of sounds from various characters based from a famous Irish television comedy called Father Ted.
 The user can navigate between characters and choose a sound to play.
 The user simply can click/tap a button to play a sound.